deeweinacht/ITAssetManagementSystem-Software-Python/README.md

 **Dependencies:**
 - UIcons by <a href="https://www.flaticon.com/uicons">Flaticon</a>
-- PyQt6 used under the GNU GPL v3.0 license
+- PyQt6 used under the GNU GPL v3 license
+- MySQL Connector/Python used under the GNU GPL v2 license